facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 Software from teams that don't learn from their users or that put technology first.
-Over-engineered software, "modernizations" that degrade the user experience, web apps that break the browser features, etc.
+Over-engineered programs, "modernizations" that degrade the user experience, web apps that break the browser features, etc.

 ### Works on my machine